David-Durst/embeddedHaskellAetherling/theory/Basic.md

 # Basic Sequence Language Theory
 This language has the most simple types and operators necessary to get multi-rate pipelines

+# Sequence Language
+The sequence language is a combinator language for data flow programs with standard functional programming operators.
+Program in the language are **unscheduled**: it is unspecified whether operations occur in parallel or in sequence.
+There is no clear interpretation of programs as hardware accelerators.

 ## Types
-Aetherling has two collection types, tuples and sequences.
+There are two collection types, tuples and sequences.
 A tuple enables the unary, combinator operators to accept multiple arguments.
 A sequence shows how many elements an operator processes.
-Sequence are reshaped below into space-sequences (`SSeq`) and time-sequences (`TSeq`).
-Aetherling uses the type reshaping to express differently parallelized schedules.

 1. `Int` - integer
 2. `Tuple n t` - homogeneous ntuple